 Huntsville Hospital Health System is looking for exceptional people to make a difference throughout our hospitals, primary and specialty care clinics, laboratories, pharmacies, imaging centers, surgical and outpatient services.
 Your career with us will be never boring and rewarding.

 Patient care aides work side by side with physicians, nurses and other health care professionals.
-Huntsville Hospital offers a paid, four-week program with all the classroom and clinical training you need to begin your journey as a patient care aide This entry-level position is a great way to explore your potential in a dynamic health care setting.
+Huntsville Hospital offers a program with all the classroom and clinical training you need to begin your journey as a patient care aide This entry-level position is a great way to explore your potential in a dynamic health care setting.
 Many patient care aides become licensed practical nurses or registered nurses.
 From there, you can pursue a lucrative career as a certified nurse practitioner or certified registered nurse anesthetist.
 To get started in your new career, visit

 Pharmacy technicians work directly with pharmacists to safely and accurately dispense medications.
 This entry-level position is one of the fastest-growing jobs in the medical sector and can serve as a launching pad to a lucrative pharmacy career.
 Huntsville Hospital offers a paid, 10-week pharmacy technician training program combining classroom instruction with practical experience.
 Program graduates who pass the Pharmacy Technician Certification Exam typically go right to work in one of our hospital or retail pharmacies.
 To get started in your new career as a pharmacy technician, visit